 Can dogs eat watermelon rind?

 No, dogs should not eat watermelon rind.
 Always cut off the rind before giving the fruit to the dog.
 The rinds and seeds do not usually bother humans, but they can lead to intestinal blockages in dogs.
-Upset stomachs and diarrhea after eating are also common when canines consume more than the red, juicy part of the fruit.
+Upset stomachs and diarrhea in dogs are also common when canines consume more than the red, juicy part of the fruit.
 To keep your dog healthy, remove the watermelon rind before feeding any watermelon.

 Keep Watermelon on Hand